Vineeto’s Correspondence on the Actual Freedom List

 18.8.2006

-During my process of actualism there was a time when I watched the biography of many people who made it to being famous enough to have a biography report made about them.
+VINEETO: During my process of actualism there was a time when I watched the biography of many people who made it to being famous enough to have a biography report made about them.
 I wanted to find out what exactly it is that made people successful in what they wanted to achieve in life, be it a gold medal in an Olympic sport or the winner of the Tour de France, be it a successful business entrepreneur or a famous dancer or painter, be it a well-known architect or a renowned author or inventor or, in the spiritual realm of achievements, become an enlightened master.
 What all these people had in common was a burning passion to be successful at their chosen field of interest and an unwavering determination to do whatever it takes to reach their goal.

-No 23: This shows that likely you have not (yet) understood what a spiritual master is.
+RESPONDENT No 23: This shows that likely you have not (yet) understood what a spiritual master is.

-I take it then that you have not read Mohan Rajneesh’s autobiography ‘The Golden Childhood’ or any other autobiography or biography from a genuine enlightened person?
-They all describe, without exception that they were pursuing enlightenment like all get-out for many years with a strict discipline of mediation, fasting, yoga and other spiritual disciplines and then, when after years of arduous practice they exhaustedly relaxed and gave up control enlightenment happened.
-Face it, Johan, there is no such thing as a free lunch – not even enlightenment happens on its own accord – you’ll have to work really, really hard for it.
+VINEETO: I take it then that you have not read Mohan Rajneesh’s autobiography ‘The Golden Childhood’ or any other autobiography or biography from a genuine enlightened person?
+They all describe, without exception that they were pursuing enlightenment like all get-out for many years with a strict discipline of meditation, fasting, yoga and other spiritual disciplines and then, when after years of arduous practice they exhaustedly relaxed and gave up control enlightenment happened.
+Face it, there is no such thing as a free lunch – not even enlightenment happens on its own accord – you’ll have to work really, really hard for it.

-No 60: Without exception?
+RESPONDENT No 60: Without exception?
 I thought someone would have commented by now but it appears to have escaped everyone’s notice.
 Vineeto, surely there is the glaring exception of Richard?
 Is that an oversight on your part, or has Richard since had cause to doubt that what he knew in those 11 years was enlightenment?

-I agree.
+RESPONDENT: I agree.
 There are many many examples of enlightened masters (including Ramana Maharishi) who did not pursue enlightenment, but it came to them, unasked.
 Now PCEs do happen of their own accord, but as far as I can see, actual freedom as a persistent state takes hard (but enjoyable) work.

-Are you saying that you agree that enlightenment needs no effort?
+VINEETO: Are you saying that you agree that enlightenment needs no effort?
 Arthur Osborne, an ardent devotee of Sri Ramana Maharshi and particularly well known as the Founder Editor of the Mountain Path, the spiritual journal of Sri Ramanasramam, as well as the Editor of ‘The collected works of Ramana Maharshi’ and ‘Author of Teachings of Bhagwan Sri Ramana Maharshi in His Own Words’ wrote in his biography of Ramana Maharshi –

-‘The second premonition came soon after [his sixteenth birthday].
+[Ramana Maharshi]: ‘The second premonition came soon after [his sixteenth birthday].
 This time is was provoked by a book.
 Again it was a wave of bewildering joy at perceiving that the Divine can be made manifest on earth.
 His uncle had borrowed a copy of Periapuranam, the life-stories of the sixty-three Tamil Saints.
 Venkataraman picked it up and, as he read, was overwhelmed with ecstatic wonder that such faith, such love, such divine fervour was possible, that these had been such beauty in human life.
 The tales of renunciation leading to Divine Union inspired him with awe and emulation.
 Something greater than all dreamlands, greater than all ambitions, was here proclaimed and possible, and the revelation thrilled him with blissful gratitude.
 From this time on the current of awareness which Sri Bhagwan and his devotees designate ‘mediation’ began to awaken him. (…)

 This current of awareness, *fostered by continual effort*, grows even stronger and more constant until finally it leads to Self-realization, to sahaja Samadhi, the state in which pure blissful awareness is constant …’ © Arthur Osborne, Ramana Maharshi and the Path of Self-Knowledge, Amazon Books, pp16-18 [emphasis added]